Top

 Pumpkin Measurement

 We also had some fun with non-standard units of measurement and pumpkins.
-We practiced measuring our pumpkins with blocks, plastic links, our hands, our feet and more.
-We used this Pumpkin P.I. activity from Teaching Dragons as our starting point.
+We practiced measuring our pumpkins with blocks, plastic links, our hands, our feet, and more.
+Then we got busy measuring the weight of some small pumpkins and comparing them to pennies, counting cubes and crayons.
 It was so much fun I didn’t even get a picture!

 Pumpkin Writing